xcore/sc_can/doc/design.rst

 The packet structure can be cleared using the **initPacket** function, although this is not necessary.

+To send a packet using extended addressing, set the *EIB* bit in the Packet structure to 1.

 Prior to receiving a packet from the Phy thread, a single unsigned integer needs to be received from the Rx channel.
 This unsigned integer can be used to select on a packet